Iraq elects president as Ban urges unity to save nation

 "His Eminence underscored that the fight against the Islamic State and other armed groups should be exclusively conducted by the Iraqi security forces and only within the framework of the constitution," Ban told reporters after meeting Sistani.

-The comments appeared aimed at discouraging the activities of Shi'ite militias that operate independently of the Iraqi army, some of which have abducted Sunnis they suspect of militancy, many of whom later turn up dead.
+The comments appeared aimed at discouraging the activities of Shi'ite militias that operate independently of the Iraqi army, some of which have abducted Sunnis they suspect of militancy.
+Many later turn up dead.

 "We also discussed the ongoing political process of government formation," Ban said.